golangmastery/GopherLabs/GRPC/What_is_gRPC.md

+---
+layout: default
+title:  What is gRPC ?
+parent: gRPC
+nav_order: 1
+---

 # What is gRPC ?

 - A logical place to start when answering, “What is gRPC,” is to first talk about what the letters mean.